-Pascal Van Hentenryck is the A. Russell Chandler III Chair and Professor in the H. Milton Steward School of Industrial and Systems Engineering at Georgia Tech and the director of the NSF Artificial Intelligence Institute for Advances in Optimization.
+Pascal Van Hentenryck is the A. Russell Chandler III Chair and Professor at Georgia Tech and the director of the NSF Artificial Intelligence Institute for Advances in Optimization.
 Prior to this appointment, he was a professor of Computer Science at Brown University for about 20 years, he led the optimization research group (about 70 people) at National ICT Australia (NICTA) (until its merger with CSIRO), and was the Seth Bonder Collegiate Professor of Engineering at the University of Michigan.
 Van Hentenryck received his undergraduate and PhD degrees from the University of Namur in Belgium, while doing research at the European Computer-Industry Research Centre in Munich, Germany.
 Van Hentenryck is also an Honorary Professor at the Australian National University.

 Van Hentenryck is a Fellow of AAAI (the Association for the Advancement of Artificial Intelligence) and INFORMS (the Institute for Operations Research and Management Science).
 He has been awarded two honorary doctoral degrees from the University of Louvain and the university of Nantes, the IFORS Distinguished Lecturer Award, the Philip J. Bray Award for teaching excellence in the physical sciences at Brown University, the ACP Award for Research Excellence in Constraint Programming, the ICS INFORMS Prize for Research Excellence at the Intersection of Computer Science and Operations Research, the 2021 Teaching Excellence Award for Online Teaching, Georgia Institute of Technology, the 2020 Student Recognition of Excellence in Teaching: Class of 1934 Award at Georgia Tech, an NSF National Young Investigator Award and a Ulam Fellowship from Los Alamos National Laboratories.
 He received a Test of Time Award (20 years) from the Association of Logic Programming and numerous best paper awards, including at IJCAI and AAAI.
 Van Hentenryck has given plenary/semi-plenary talks at the International Joint Conference on Artificial Intelligence (twice), the International Symposium on Mathematical Programming, the SIAM Optimization Conference, the Annual INFORMS Conference, NeurIPS, the IISE Annual Conference, and many other conferences.